 Economic damages cover identifiable economic losses stemming from the death, including:

-• Burial and funeral expenses
+• Funeral costs and funeral expenses

-• Lost income or wages
+• Lost wages and lost income

 • Future lost income